cyrus-/typy/README.md

 ----
 Typed functional programming is on the rise, but for many Python programmers it isn't practical to switch outright to a typed functional language like OCaml or Haskell.
 Consider the following totally-not-made-up quotes:

-   > "You'll never get me to give up all of these established Python statistics packages!"
+   > "Ha, and rewrite all of these Python statistics routines!"

-   > "Mathematical elegance seems nice and all, but my 3D-printed toaster only has Python bindings."
+   > "Mathematical elegance seems nice and all, but my 3D-printed e-toaster only has Python bindings."

    > "The rest of my research group uses Python, and we need to be able to interface with each other's code cleanly!"

-Tidy aims to address these sorts of concerns by embedding a typed functional programming language cleanly into Python, as a library.
+Tidy aims to address these concerns by embedding a typed functional programming language cleanly into Python, as a library.
 You can install `tidy` by running `pip install tidy` today.

 Hello, World!
 -------------